jonboulle/dahoam-workshop/README.md

 We are going to turn on three CoreOS VMs under AWS.
 Then we will deploy a simple web application on top.
 Once configured we will do various fire drills of different failures of Kubernetes.

-This presentation was given at OSCON 2016 in Austin.
-There was a live tutorial given and the video is not yet available.
-However, there are [slides](https://speakerdeck.com/philips/real-world-kubernetes-deployments-at-oscon-2016).
+This presentation is a modification of one originally given at OSCON 2016 in Austin.
+There are [slides](https://speakerdeck.com/philips/real-world-kubernetes-deployments-at-oscon-2016) available from that presentation.

 ## Pre-Requisites